shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 - e = nearest codebook embedding
 ```

-The combined loss ensures that both the discrete codebook and continuous encoder/decoder networks are jointly optimized for high-quality reconstructions.
+The combined loss ensures that both the discrete codebook and continuous encoder/decoder networks are jointly optimised for high-quality reconstructions.

 ## Dataset Description and Preprocessing